-Security plan for security-sensitive explosives
+Security plan for sellers of security-sensitive explosives

 What goes in the plan

 The security plan must identify all security-related risks to the explosives that may affect an individual, property and information kept by you about the explosives.

 Your security plan should outline how you'll ensure that:

 - theft or break-ins can be stopped, delayed and/or easily detected

 - you have accurate record keeping and accounting

 - the explosives are delivered to the appropriate purchaser

 - the chain of possession of all explosives can be traced from you to the buyer's delivery point (including the seller, transporter and magazine keeper of the receiving store as appropriate)